How to Receive the Text Changed Event in the .NET MAUI Autocomplete?

 Conclusion

-Hope you enjoyed learning how to receive the TextChanged
+I hope you enjoyed learning how to receive the text changed event in the .NET MAUI Autocomplete.

-You can refer to our .NET MAUI Autocomplete feature tour page to learn about its other groundbreaking feature representations.
-You can explore our .NET MAUI Autocomplete documentation to understand how to present and manipulate data.
+You can refer to our .NET MAUI Autocomplete feature tour page to learn about its other groundbreaking features.
+Explore our .NET MAUI Autocomplete documentation to understand how to present and manipulate data.

-For current customers, you can check out our .NET MAUI components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI Autocomplete and other .NET MAUI components.
+For current customers, check out our .NET MAUI components from the License and Downloads page.
+If you are new to Syncfusion®, try our 30-day free trial to explore our .NET MAUI Autocomplete and other .NET MAUI components.